 Photo Flash: Mimi Lien & Pig Iron's SUPERTERRANEAN At The Philly Fringe Festival

-Check out photos from the world premiere of SUPERTERRANEAN by Mimi Lien, and Pig Iron Theatre Company, directed by Dan Rothenberg.
-Performances continue through September 15 as part of the Philly Fringe Festival at 2300 Arena.
+Check out photos from the world premiere of SUPERTERRANEAN by Mimi Lien and Pig Iron Theatre Company, directed by Dan Rothenberg.
+The run continues through September 15, 2019 as part of the Philly Fringe Festival at 2300 Arena.

 SUPERTERRANEAN is a new work of visual theater driven by Lien's fascinations with urban infrastructure acting in concert with the human body.
 On the outskirts of an unknown city, massive structures emerge from the murk.
 Here, nine performers embody our hunger for permanence, our dreams of utopia, and the melancholy contemplation of our skin, our organs, and our deepest urges.